 Here’s how the experiment went down.
 Children were put in a room with an adult, some toys, and a large Bobo Doll.
 (A Bobo Doll is one of those inflatable clowns that bounces back up when you hit it.)
 Half of the children sat in the room with the adult as they gently played with the toys, displaying little aggression.
 The other half sat in the room with the adult as the adult aggressively hit or kicked the Bobo Doll.
 Some of these adults used explicit language or even hit the Bobo Doll over the head with a mallet.

 The children were then separated from the adult and placed in a room alone with more exciting toys.
 After a few minutes, the toys were taken away in order to upset the children.
 All of the children were then taken into a third room, where another Bobo Doll stood.

 The children who had observed the aggressive adults were more likely to exhibit aggressive behavior themselves.
 Children were simply imitating and modeling when they also kicked, hit, or were otherwise aggressive toward the Bobo doll.
-It’s from this experiment that Bandura proposed that aggression is learned not only through positive or negative reinforcement, but also through indirect observational learning.
+It’s from this experiment that Bandura proposed that aggression is learned not only through positive or negative reinforcement but also through indirect observational learning.

-Which One Is “Right?”
+Which Theory of Aggression Is “Right?”

-One of these theories may make more sense than the others.
+One of these theories of aggression may make more sense than the others.
 Or you may think that all of them make sense together.
 There is no right or wrong answer to the question of why we get aggressive.
 Frustration could have easily played a part in the Bobo Doll experiment, along with a child’s “death instincts.”
 But that is the fun of studying psychology – there is always more to learn and more questions to answer!